-SEO guide to optimizing your LinkedIn profile for more connections, better leads - Search Engine Land
+LinkedIn SEO guide: Optimizing your profile for more connections, better leads

 The goal of LinkedIn optimization isn't merely more traffic and connections, though.

-If you are starting on your own LinkedIn optimization journey, I recommend tracking how many leads you generate as a result of your efforts (LinkedIn does not track this for you).
+If you are starting your LinkedIn optimization journey, I recommend tracking how many leads you generate due to your efforts (LinkedIn does not track this for you).
 Only then will you truly know whether your strategy is paying off.

-You can tap into your Google Analytics to see how many visitors you are getting from LinkedIn, and then set up conversion tracking there.
-However, if you are directing users to your LinkedIn inbox, you will have to track this manually or with a bot.
+You can tap into your Google Analytics to see how many visitors you get from LinkedIn and then set up conversion tracking there.

+However, if you direct users to your LinkedIn inbox, you must track this manually or with a bot.

-The numbers don’t lie.
-Follow what works and you will certainly see an uptick in connections, traffic and leads over time.
+The numbers don't lie.
+Follow what works, and you will certainly see an uptick in connections, traffic, and leads over time.

 Turn your LinkedIn profile into a lead-generation machine